 - EU Biodiversity Strategy report by Hanna-Kaisa Lakka et. al 2023

-- Food ministry project in Iceland
+- Project with the ministry of industries in Iceland

 - The GBF Monitoring Framework